imfi-jz/hx-mc-api/README.md

 your.full.namespace
 ```

 The minimum requirement for a Haxe Minecraft plugin to load is a class that implements the `Gate` interface.
+Don't forget to add `@:keep` to it, to allow compilatoin with [dead code elimination](https://haxe.org/manual/cr-dce.html).

 ```haxe
 package nl.imfi_jz.api_tutorial;